Every-Flavor-Robotics/cmu-16311-tools/README.md

 left_drive_wheel = plink.channel1
 right_drive_wheel = plink.channel2
 ```

+## Reading Encoder Data

+The encoder data can be accessed from the `MotorChannel` objects in the `Plink` object.
+The `MotorChannel` objects are accessible as:

 To read the encoder data, simply access the `position` and `velocity` attributes of the `MotorChannel` object: